Sandymount Strand Tern Roost - 31st August 2017.

 Some More Pictures

-Apart from gulls and terns, we had a few Little Egrets, Dunlin and Ringed Plover as well as good numbers of Oystercatchers and out on Dublin Bay were some Great Crested Grebes.
+Apart from gulls and terns, we had a few Little Egret, Dunlin and Ringed Plover as well as good numbers of Oystercatcher and there were Great Crested Grebe on Dublin Bay.
 Ricky Whelan of BirdWatch Ireland, who was undertaking a BirdTrack census on the same evening at Sandymount counted a total of 6,600 terns overall.
 With darkness approaching and the tide rushing in we called it a night at about 9pm and heading home.